By Tim Lambert

 In the 16th century women wore a kind of petticoat called a smock or shift or chemise made of linen or wool and a wool dress over it.
 A woman’s dress was made of two parts, a bodice, and a skirt.
 Sleeves were held on with laces and could be detached.
 Working women wore a linen apron.

 In the late 16th century many women wore a frame made of whalebone or wood under their dress called a farthingale.
 If they could not afford a farthingale, women wore a padded roll around their waist called a bum roll.
 In the 16th century, women did not wear knickers.
 However, men sometimes wore linen shorts.

 In the 16th century, everyone wore hats.
 Poor women often wore a linen cap called a coif.
 After 1572 by law all men except nobles had to wear a woolen cap on Sundays.
 This law was passed to give the wool cap makers plenty of work!

 In the 16th century, buttons were usually for decoration.
 Clothes were often held together with laces or pins.
 Furs in Tudor times included cat, rabbit, beaver, bear, badger, and polecat.

 The Tudors used mostly vegetable dyes such as madder for red, woad for blue, or walnut for brown.
 However, you have to use a chemical called a mordant to ‘fix’ the dye.
 The mordant changed the color of the dye e.g. a plant called weld was used with alum for yellow but if used with iron or tin it produced shades of green.

 The most expensive dyes were bright red, purple, and indigo.
 Poor people often wore brown, yellow, or blue.
-Incidentally, in the 16th-century scarlet was not colour it was the name of fine, expensive wool.
+Incidentally, in the 16th century scarlet was not color it was the name of fine, expensive wool.